zachasme/h3-pg/docs/api.md

 *Since v4.0.0*

-Returns a single vertex for a given cell, as an H3 index
+Returns a single vertex for a given cell, as an H3 index.